niall-freelance-websites/Online-Portfolio-2019/wp-content/plugins/wpforms-lite/readme.txt

 * Offline Contact Form
 * Password-Protected Contact Form
 * Members Only Contact Form
+* Conversational Forms like Typeform
+* Form Pages like Google Forms

 = I'd like access to all features.
 How can I get them? =